shanto173/SQL_2024_Datetime/README.md

-# SQL_2024_Datetime
+# SQL_2024_Datetime_Operator Along with SQL DateTime Case Study in Flight Dataset

-for practicing the datetime operator, trying to datetime database:
+for practicing the DateTime operator, trying to DateTime database:
 plan:
 1. I want to create a table for Uber.
 2. want to store Ride details (Ride_id,user_id,cab_id,start_time,end_time).